scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 There are several Python packages for computing signatures of sequential data, including `esig` [@esig], `iisignature` [@doi.org/10.1145/3371237], and `signatory` [@https://doi.org/10.48550/arXiv.2001.00706].
-These packages simply provide functions for computing signatures from raw, structured data presented in an $n\times d$ array, where $d$ is the dimension of the stream and $n$ is the number of samples.
+These packages provide functions for computing signatures from raw, structured data presented in an $n\times d$ array, where $d$ is the dimension of the stream and $n$ is the number of samples.
 This means the user is responsible for interpreting the data as a path and